SquareBracketAssociates/101-OOP/Chapters/Tests/Tests.md

 In testing jargon the context is called the _fixture_ for the test.

-#### Step 3: Write some test methods
+#### Step 3: Rewrite some test methods

-Now the previous tests methods are much more compact and contain less duplication.
+Now the previous tests methods are much more compact and contain less duplication Here is the new definition of `testIncludes`, `testOccurences` and `testRemove`.

 ```
 MyExampleSetTest >> testIncludes
 	self assert: (full includes: 5).